-1.2.2 Adult Migration Timing.
+1.2.2.
+Adult Migration Timing.
 Upstream migrants are present at Lower Monumental Dam throughout the year and adult passage facilities are operated year round.
 Maintenance of adult fish facilities is scheduled for January and February to minimize impacts on upstream migrants.
 Facilities are usually shut down one shore at a time for maintenance.
 Adult fish (salmon, steelhead, shad, and lamprey) are counted as per Table LMN-3; these data appear daily on the Corps adult count website.
 Salmon migration timing data appear in Table LMN-4.
 Sturgeon and bull trout are also counted and recorded on the WDFW fish counters' daily summary sheet comments section; but do not appear on the Corps daily website total due to relative infrequency of passage.
 These data are posted in the Miscellaneous Fish Counts report during the passage season (updated periodically during the season) found on the Corps' web site, and summarized in the Annual Fish Passage Report.

-Table LMN-3.
-Adult fish counting schedule at Lower Monumental Dam.
+Table LMN- 3.
+Adult Fish Counting Schedule at Lower Monumental Dam.

-Period Counting Method April 1 - October 31 Visual count 0400 - 2000 PST
+Count Period Counting Method and Hours April 1 through October 31 Visual 0400-2000 hours (PST)

-Table LMN-4.
-Adult Count Periods and Peak Migration Timing at Lower Monumental Dam based on 1969-2010 fish counts.
+Table LMN- 4.
+Adult Count Periods and Peak Migration Timing at Lower Monumental Dam based on 1969-2011 fish counts.

-Chaoina Counting Date of Peak Passage
+Species Counting Date of Peak Passage

 Species Period Earliest Latest

 Spring Chinook 4/1 - 6/13 4/20 5/27

 Summer Chinook 6/14 - 8/13 6/14 7/12

 Fall Chinook 8/14 - 10/31 9/4 9/30

 Steelhead 4/1 - 10/31 9/15 10/13

 Sockeye 4/1 - 10/31 6/24 7/25

 Lamprey 4/1 - 10/31 7/20 7/27